Your Rights as a Victim of Crime

 What can I expect if I’m a victim of crime in Hilliard?

-A Hilliard Division of Police officer will provide a business card to every victim who reports a crime that includes the officer’s name, contact information, and the report number.
-If you are a victim of crime in Hilliard and want to be notified when an offender is released from the Franklin County Jail, contact the Hilliard City Prosecutor.
+A City of Hilliard Division of Police officer will provide a business card to every victim who reports a crime.
+That card includes the officer’s name, contact information, the report number, and this website.

 Representatives of the City of Hilliard Law Department will facilitate victim’s rights in court.